nha/yada/dev/resources/user-guide.md

 build a web API to expose the functionality of a software system to users and other agents across the web.

-HTTP is a large and powerful protocol — yada is a library that helps reduce the amount of coding required for meeting its requirements.
+HTTP is a large and powerful protocol — yada is a library that helps reduce the amount of coding required for meeting its requirements, while leaving you as the developer in full control.

 ### Where yada fits

 There is a great number of libraries available to Clojure programmers to help develop web applications.
-Let's explain where yada fits into a Clojure web application.
+Let's explain where yada fits into a Clojure web application and why you might want to use it in yours.

 During a web request, a browser (or other user agent) establishes a connection with a web server and sends a request encoded according to the HTTP standard.
 The